coneheadsquid/gayy-nft-factory/README.md

 3. **Upload Layers**
    - Select an artist
-   - Click "Upload Layers" or drag & drop PNG files
+   - Click "Upload Layers" or drag & drop PNG or GIF files
-   - Each artist should upload their transparent PNG layers
+   - Each artist should upload their transparent PNG/GIF layers

 4. **Configure Layer Settings**
    - **Rarity**: 1-10 scale (higher = more common)